 In accordance with International Committee of Medical Journal Editors’ recommendations, all authors must have a significant role in the manuscript in that all three of the following conditions must be met: (1) the individual made a substantial contribution to conception and design of the study, to data acquisition, or to data analysis and interpretation; (2) the individual wrote the article and/or revised the article for important intellectual content; and, (3) the individual read and approved the final version of the submitted manuscript.
 A description of the contribution of each individual listed as an author will be requested upon submission and published in the article.

 All manuscripts will be accepted electronically with the understanding that copyright of all materials is held by HBR.
 It is the author’s responsibility to gain permission for the use of copyrighted materials with signed release forms submitted with all original photographs.
-Manuscripts submitted that do not abide by these guidelines will be returned to the authors without undergoing peer review.
+PLEASE NOTE: All manuscripts must be submitted with a Cover Letter and a signed APA Format Checklist (see below).
+All manuscripts must abide by the APA 6th Edition publication guidelines.
+Manuscripts that do not abide by these guidelines will be returned to the authors without undergoing peer review.

-Enter or upload your cover letter in the applicable field on the submission form.
-The cover letter must state that the manuscript has been submitted solely to HBR and that it has not been previously published, either in whole or in part, nor have the findings been posted online.
+The cover letter should be uploaded in the requested field on the submission form and must state that the manuscript has been submitted solely to HBR and that it has not been previously published, either in whole or in part, nor have the findings been posted online.

 In addition to general manuscript preparation guidelines, Research Articles must also include the following: